sendgrid/sendgrid-nodejs/README.md

  * It will mark the file for inline disposition using the specified "cid".
  */
 email.addFile({
-  inline: 'the_logo',         // should match cid value in html
+  cid: 'the_logo',           // should match cid value in html
   path: '../files/logo.png'
 });
 email.addHtml('<div>Our logo:<img src="cid:the_logo"></div>');